just1ncannady/AlexaInSpace2022/_sources/Alexa-in-Space/02-Lesson2.rst

 .. mchoice:: mcsp-alexa-2-3
     :random:
     :practice: T
-    :answer_a: Advertising that only shows you recommendations based on your gender
+    :answer_a: Advertising that only shows recommendations based on your gender
     :feedback_a:
     :answer_b: Recommended videos based on your searches
     :feedback_b: